prenaux/Queens/README.md

 ## Benchmark of the concurrent implementation

-Times includes the gradle runtime, its really meant mostly to check that the concurrent implementation actually does something useful.
+Timings include the gradle runtime, its really meant mostly to check that the concurrent implementation actually does something useful.

 All run on macOS, best of 3 runs.